 If you’re not the market leader, think about who your category’s “monster” is.
 Build your brand story around your advantages over them.
 You go faster.
 You take more risks.
 You’re more for the customer.

 For example, let’s say you run a restaurant and offer a delivery service.

-Your monster could be the global food delivery companies (see our article on the last mile delivery).
+Your monster could be the global food delivery companies.
+(See our last mile delivery article).
 Many say they’re too dominant, and don’t treat delivery drivers well.